 Green Dot, BioInspiration and 3dk.berlin Partner to Create WillowFlex, a New Flexible Filament for 3D Printer

-BioInspiration is introduction their ground-breaking filament with a KickStarter campaign.
+BioInspiration is introducing their ground-breaking filament with a Kickstarter campaign.
 Contributors can be the first to receive the innovative WillowFlex filament.
 BioInspiration plans to have the filament commercially available in late fall 2015.

-Green Dot has published a case study about the of development of WillowFlex on their website at www.GreenDotPure.com.
-They study details how the U.S. and German companies collaborated to develop this unique flexible filament.
-“This brings together two merging branches of plastic development, next generation bioplastics and 3D print integration,” explained Green Dot CEO, Mark Remmert.
+Green Dot has published a case study about the development of WillowFlex.
+The study details how the U.S. and German companies collaborated to develop this unique flexible filament.
+“This brings together two merging branches of plastic development, next-generation bioplastics and 3D print integration,” explained Green Dot CEO, Mark Remmert.

-Based in Berlin, Germany, BioInspiration expands access to materials and process that follow nature’s lead – compostable, upcyclable, harmless, innovative, resilient.
-BioInspiration is dedicated to advancing the Orgainic Material Revolution.
+Based in Berlin, Germany, BioInspiration expands access to materials and processes that follow nature’s lead – compostable, upcyclable, harmless, innovative, resilient.
+BioInspiration is dedicated to advancing the Organic Material Revolution.
 Learn more at www.BioInspiration.eu.

 Finding BioInspiration with Terratek Flex